msalemor/sk-dev-training/README.md

-# Introduction to Semantic Kernel
+# Introduction to Semantic Kernel Development

 ## What is Semantic Kernel?